scuzzydude/asimov/asimov.md

 When it comes to heroes they make mythology about in five hundred years, Babe and Joeless Joe will be but bit players, their will be one hero they world will remember, and all they'll remember about the cities the hero conquered that they were city's of sin and the worst kind of excessive, unsustainable and rude behavior, not good values.
 I think baseball might thrive for another five hundred years because of this legend, and all the Dodgers will be remembered for is somebody the hero had to stand up to.

 Baseball just went through several decades of showing the worlds children that the way to achieve your dreams if by being really big and strong, if not naturally, then by jacking yourself up with steroids.
 Along comes this kid -- the smallest player in professional baseball in forty years -- from a country where he grew up under very meager cicrumstances but with abosultely fantastic parents that allowed him to dream an impossible dream and go for it.
+When Jose Altuve signed a contract with the Astros in 2007 as a 16 year old for \$15,000, it was already like climbing Mt Everest without oxygen.
+What Jose achieved in his career was literary not to good to be true, but impossible.
+A kid from Venezula -- a kid who had a dream.

+Hollywood, you will always be the villain in the greatest hero story of sports.
+And yes, my evil plan is to trick Hollywood into putting up a counter effort in the genius economy into nullifying my test of the value of that story with one of their own.
+There's no story better, and Hollywood is so vain you'll stick to your fantasy while next legend like *Apollo 13* -- impossible triumph, passes you by.
+I'm sure they're some genius you

+ng screenwriter in Venezuela already working on it.

+If you just watched, really watch, Jose Altuve bat, you know nobody ever told this man what pitch he need to swing at.
+He had that power my grandpa had, he just saw what was going to happen, and then made it happen.
+He swings because he's in control, it don't matter what the pitcher throws, Jose is the one making dreams happen.
+Easy for a kid who came from nothing but the generational wealth of dreams and an the inspiration of loving parents.
+The right way to wealth for us all.

+Keep on booin' Dodger fans, it only adds to the legend.

 ## The Curse of the Asterisk